-Using vero-editable classes in your HTML templates
+Using vero-editable tags in HTML templates

 Note: This feature is no longer the preferred way to work in Vero and will be deprecated in a future update.